 Childcare and Early Education

 - Head Start: Families can apply for a local Head Start program online (en Español) or by calling 1-866-763-6481.
-Children automatically qualify automatically if their family is experiencing homelessness, receives food assistance (SNAP), receives financial assistance (TANF/SSI), or if they are a foster family.
-Early Head Start (pregnancy, 0-2 years old), Head Start (3-5 years old), Migrant and Seasonal Head Start (pregnancy, 0-5 years old), and American Indian and Alaska Native Head Start (pregnancy, 0-5).
+Children qualify automatically if their family is experiencing homelessness, receives food assistance (SNAP), receives financial assistance (TANF/SSI), or if they are a foster family.
+Programs include: Early Head Start (pregnancy, 0-2 years old), Head Start (3-5 years old), Migrant and Seasonal Head Start (pregnancy, 0-5 years old), and American Indian and Alaska Native Head Start (pregnancy, 0-5).

 - Childcare: Families can apply for child care financial assistance through their state’s program (en Español).
 Military families who are on the waitlist for Military Child Care can apply for a fee assistance program offered by their Service.